NU-Formula-Racing/telemetry-22/SERVERPROTOCOL.md

 ```

 - `CUR_VALS sensor_id ...`
-The server shall return the FIRST of the following JSON formats:
+The server shall return the value of the given `sensor_ids` in the current frame in the FIRST of the following JSON formats:
 ```
 {
     "timestamp": frame_timestamp,